KevinCurtisDev/tech_job_finder/README.md

 The following user stories were used to guide the development of the UI and the database structure.

 #### Site administrator:
-As an administrator, I want to log in to the backend admin area.
-Add, remove or edit jobs, add, remove or edit recruiters and recruiter details, link specific jobs toindividual recruiters, view or delete enquiries.
+As an administrator, I want to -
+* log in to the backend admin area.
+* add, remove or edit jobs, add, remove or edit recruiters and recruiter details.

-Actions taken:
+* link specific jobs toindividual recruiters, view or delete enquiries.

 #### Recruiter:
-As a recruiter, I want to log in to the backend admin area.
-View job enquiry details and details of the sender of the enquiry.
+As a recruiter, I want to -
+* log in to the backend admin area.
+* View job enquiry details and details of the sender of the enquiry.

-Actions taken:

 #### Tech job seeker

-Actions taken:

-## Wireframing the UI and app layout
+As a job seeker, I want to -
+* get information about the platform.
+* sign up.
+* sing in.
+* see current job listings.
+* search jobs.
+* see specific job details.
+* make a job enquiry.
+* log out.

+## Wireframing, layout, & style choice
 Balsamiq was used to create wireframes of the UI and app layout, illustrating how the app should look and function across multiple screen sizes and devices.
 You can view the wireframes at the following link: [wireframe preview](https://github.com/KevinCurtisDev/tech_job_finder/blob/master/wireframes/techjobfinder.pdf)

 The display will look the same on both desktop and tablet sized screens.

+* Font used: Lato (from google fonts) was used as it projects a clean corporate look.
+* Colour palette: Used a monochrome colour palette, with dark green as the base colour in order to invoke a sense of balance and trust.

 ## Technologies